-Health Fairs Direct has been providing health fair events, wellness programs, and related services for more than three decades.
+Health Fairs Direct is an approved Coastal HIF vendor that has been providing health fair events, wellness programs, and related services for more than three decades.
 Their team of experts can help you organize and execute a professional health fair event regardless of the size.
-Health Fairs Direct helps their customers by providing a high return on investment for health fair events and wellness programs as well.
-They will help you design your next event and provide you with the right health and wellness tools that you need.
-Health Fairs Direct is also the approved vendor for biometric screening services for our HIF membership.
-These types of services are eligible under the Wellness Grant Program offered by the Coastal HIF.
+Health Fairs Direct will help you design your next event and provide you with the right health and wellness tools that you need whether it be in-person or virtual.
+They offer programs such as biometric screening, reflexology, healthy snack sampling, virtual cooking classes and so much more.
 For more information, see below:

 In an effort to be cautious, yet diligent, about employees returning to work safely after having been laid off, furloughed, or working from home, there has been a lot of discussion about doing antibody testing as part of a “back to work” strategy.